 This last section of the law is known as a "statute of repose," and it is important in cases where a medical error occurs, but harm to the patient does not manifest right away, or when medical malpractice ends up causing a patient's death years after the treatment error occurred.
 In a case like that, even where it is clear that the patient's death was caused by the medical error, no lawsuit can be filed if more than five years have passed since the error occurred.

 There is an exception to this overall five-year deadline for medical malpractice lawsuits in Georgia.
 Where a "foreign object" has been left in a patient's body, the lawsuit must be brought within one year after the medical negligence is discovered.
 That would include a surgical instrument or a sponge used during a procedure, but the relevant Georgia statute specifically states that a "chemical compound, fixation device, or prosthetic aid or device" does not qualify as a "foreign object."
-This law can be found at OCGA section 9-3-72.
+This law can be found at Georgia Code section 9-3-72.

 If you try to file your Georgia medical malpractice lawsuit after the applicable deadline has passed, the court is almost certain to dismiss your case, no matter how glaring the health care provider's error, or how badly you were harmed.
 That's why it's so important to understand and comply with the medical malpractice statute of limitations.

-According to Georgia Code section 9-11-9.1, when any medical malpractice lawsuit is filed in Georgia's courts, besides the initial complaint (the document that sets out the plaintiff's allegations against the health care provider and starts the civil case), the plaintiff must file an affidavit prepared by a qualified medical expert who will offer his or her sworn opinion as to at least one negligent act committed by the health care provider who is being sued, including the expert's factual basis for that opinion.
+According to Georgia Code section 9-11-9.1, when any medical malpractice lawsuit is filed in Georgia's courts, besides the initial complaint (the document that sets out the plaintiff's allegations against the health care provider and starts the civil case), the plaintiff must file an affidavit prepared by a qualified medical expert who will offer a sworn opinion as to at least one negligent act committed by the health care provider who is being sued, including the expert's factual basis for that opinion.

 The state of the law isn't settled, but Georgia lawmakers have legislated a "cap" on certain kinds of medical malpractice damages.
 In other words, even after a jury holds a defendant liable for malpractice and awards a plaintiff a certain amount of damages, this Georgia law kicks in to cap the actual amount that the plaintiff will end up getting.

-Like most states, Georgia’s medical malpractice damage caps apply only to non-economic damages.
-That includes compensation for the injured patient's pain and suffering, anxiety, mental anguish, loss of enjoyment, lost companionship, scarring, and similar difficult-to-quantify losses caused by the defendant’s malpractice.
+Like most states, Georgia's medical malpractice damage caps apply only to noneconomic damages.
+That includes compensation for the injured patient's pain and suffering, anxiety, mental anguish, loss of enjoyment, lost companionship, scarring, and similar difficult-to-quantify losses caused by the defendant's malpractice.

 Georgia has a $350,000 cap in place on non-economic damages in any single medical malpractice claim against health care providers.
-For claims against a single health care facility there is a $350,000 cap on non-economic damages, which bumps up to $700,000 if more than one facility is deemed liable.
-For any single medical malpractice case, there is an overall $1.05 million cap on non-economic damages.
+For claims against a single health care facility there is a $350,000 cap on noneconomic damages, which bumps up to $700,000 if more than one facility is deemed liable.
+For any single medical malpractice case, there is an overall $1.05 million cap on noneconomic damages.